Grey-cowled wood rail

 This bird, large for a wood rail, has both a grey head and neck.
 In the nominate, the back of the head has a brown patch.
 The are olive-green to dark brown.
 The chest and flanks are a rufous colour, with the belly, rump, and tail being black.
 The legs are coral-red, the bill is a bright greenish-yellow, and the eyes are red.
 The sexes are similar.
 The juveniles can be differentiated by their duller look, and the chicks have a black, downy appearance, brown head, and black beak.
-The subspecies avicenniae can be differentiated by its smaller size, lack of a brown patch at the back of the neck, and its lower back being toned slightly olive.
+The subspecies A. c. avicenniae can be differentiated by its smaller size, lack of a brown patch at the back of the neck, and its lower back being toned slightly olive.
 The are also pale.

-A monogamous bird, pairs can be found together throughout the year.
+The bird is monogamous; pairs can be found together throughout the year.
 During the breeding season, which usually lasts from March to August, the grey-cowled wood rail builds nests that can be found on flat branches and in thickets, usually at heights between 1 and 3 m.
 In these nests, there is a clutch consisting of three to seven eggs, incubated by both sexes.
 The chicks that hatch are precocial, able to move soon after hatching.
 This rail feeds on a wide range of foods, from molluscs to seeds.
-It is also known to feed on the feces of giant otters.
+It is also known to feed on the faeces of giant otters.

 Taxonomy and etymology

-Placed in the family Rallidae—the rails—this species was originally described as Fulica Cajanea by Philipp Ludwig Statius Müller, in his 1776 Vollständiges Natursystem.
-Müller based his description on the illustration "Poule d'Eau de Cayenne" (Cayenne's water hen) by French naturalist and artist Edme-Louis Daubenton in his Planches Enlumineés d'Histoire Naturelle.
+Placed in the family Rallidae (rails, moorhens, coots and allies), this species was originally described as Fulica cajanea by Philipp Ludwig Statius Müller, in his 1776 Vollständiges Natursystem.
+Müller based his description on the illustration Poule d'Eau de Cayenne (water hen of Cayenne) by the French naturalist and artist Edme-Louis Daubenton in his Planches Enlumineés d'Histoire Naturelle.
 It was eventually moved to the new genus Aramides, the wood rails, by Jacques Pucheran in 1845, and the specific epithet was changed to cajaneus.

-The grey-cowled wood rail is regarded as being sister species with the russet-naped wood rail, one of the nine members of the genus Aramides, of which the grey-cowled wood rail is included in.
+The grey-cowled wood rail is regarded as being sister species with the russet-naped wood rail, one of the nine members of the genus Aramides, within which the grey-cowled wood rail is also included.
 The two were classified as subspecies of a single species by James L. Peters in the 1934 edition of his Check-list of Birds of the World, before being separated as species once more in 2015.
 The two rails have different calls and plumage with no gradation reported.
-The number of subspecies is contentious, some authorities recognize up to nine, while others recognize only two.
-It is even suggested that the subspecies avicenniae be split off as a full species, based on differences in morphology and calls, speculated to have arisen because the slaty-breasted wood rail acted as an ecological barrier between the two subspecies.
+The number of subspecies is contentious, some authorities accept up to nine, while others accept only two.
+It is even suggested that the subspecies A. c. avicenniae be split off as a full species, based on differences in morphology and calls, speculated to have arisen because the slaty-breasted wood rail acted as an ecological barrier between the two subspecies.
 The subspecies, according to the International Ornithologists' Union, are: